starburstdata/dbt-trino/README.md

 {% endif %}
 ```

+Use the `+on_schema_change` property to define how dbt-trino should handle column changes.
+See [dbt docs](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/configuring-incremental-models#what-if-the-columns-of-my-incremental-model-change).

 ###### `append` (default)

 The default incremental strategy is `append`. `append` only adds the new records based on the condition specified in the `is_incremental()` conditional block.